Optimal rates of convergence and error localization of Gegenbauer projections: Explicit and optimal error bounds of Gegenbauer projections for analytic functions

 and it has foci at $\pm 1$ and the major and minor semi-axes are given by $(\rho+\rho^{-1})/2$ and $(\rho-\rho^{-1})/2$, respectively.

-The starting point of our analysis is the contour integral expression of the Gegenbauer coefficients. \begin{lemma} Suppose that $f$ is analytic in the region bounded by the ellipse $\mathcal{E}_{\rho}$ for some $\rho>1$, then for each $k\geq0$ and $\lambda>-1/2$ and $\lambda\neq0$,
+The starting point of our analysis is the contour integral expression of the Gegenbauer coefficients, which was derived in Cantero \& Iserles (2012) by rearranging the Taylor expansion and in Wang (2016) by rearranging the Chebyshev expansion.
+Here, we propose an alternative way for deriving the contour integral expression using Cauchy's integral formula and a connection formula between the associated Legendre functions of the second kind and hypergeometric functions. \begin{lemma} Suppose that $f$ is analytic in the region bounded by the ellipse $\mathcal{E}_{\rho}$ for some $\rho>1$, then for each $k\geq0$ and $\lambda>-1/2$ and $\lambda\neq0$,